 We give you 5 big reasons:

 Not in a bad way though.
-Being small is the very characteristic that hatchbacks are India’s favourite cars.
-Cutting through the choc-a-bloc traffic is a breeze (Delhi folks will relate)
+Being small is the very characteristic that Undying Love For Hatchbacks is India’s favourite cars.
+Cutting through the choc-a-bloc traffic is a breeze (Delhi folks will relate).

 With fuel prices touching new heights, this is one advantage everybody needs.
 The best selling Maruti Suzuki Alto 800 returns a mind-boggling fuel economy of 25km/l.